mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

   minimizer.

 Chain Length
-  Number of further steps carried out by fitting algorithm once parameters have converged (see *ChainLength* is :ref:`FABADA` documentation)
+  Number of further steps carried out by fitting algorithm once the parameters have converged (see *ChainLength* is :ref:`FABADA` documentation)

 Convergence Criteria